-- c) there is minimal impact on the natural environment, including air quality, natural vegetation, wildlife movement, and surface and groundwater hydrology; and - d) the agricultural development will follow best management practices for storm water runoff. - 7.28 Local plans shall include provisions for an Open Space Management Plan to ensure effective management, which includes: - a) identification of open spaces and associated improvements; - b) relationships between open spaces, municipal and environmental reserves; - c) phasing of development; - d) construction obligations; - e) operation and maintenance responsibilities; - f) mechanism for permanent conservation; and - g) any other relevant matters.
+- c) there is minimal impact on the natural environment, including air quality, natural vegetation, wildlife movement, and surface and groundwater hydrology; and - d) the agricultural development shall will follow best management practices for storm water runoff. - 7.28 Local plans shall include provisions for an Open Space Management Plan to ensure effective management, which includes: - a) identification of open spaces and associated improvements; - b) relationships between open spaces, municipal and environmental reserves; - c) phasing of development; - d) construction obligations; - e) operation and maintenance responsibilities; - mechanism for permanent conservation; and - any other relevant matters. - Cluster Residential development shall provide: 729 - a) a reduction in the overall development footprint through a permanent retention of a portion of developable land as open space;

-- 7.29 Cluster Residential development shall provide: - a) a reduction in the overall development footprint through a permanent retention of a portion of developable land as open space; - a significant portion of open space that is publicly accessible and used for greenways, regional pathways, and/or trails; - c) an efficient, compact, walkable development area; - d) servicing and transportation efficiencies with minimized operational costs; - e) minimal impacts on adjacent agricultural operations; and - f) environmental best practices, interconnected open space, efficient development, and retention of rural character. - 7.30 Cluster Residential development shall ensure that development supports the character of Springbank, is well designed, and conforms to current technical servicing requirements and master servicing plans and policies.
+- b) a significant portion of open space that is publicly accessible and used for greenways, regional pathways, and/or trails; - c) an efficient, compact, walkable development area; - d) servicing and transportation efficiencies with minimized operational costs; - e) minimal impacts on adjacent agricultural operations; and - environmental best practices, interconnected open space, efficient development, and retention of rural character; and - g) instruments or other mechanisms to protect the open space from further residential development, such as a restrictive covenant or conservation easement. - 730 Cluster Residential development shall ensure that development supports the character of Springbank, is well designed, and conforms to current technical servicing requirements and master servicing plans and policies.